bootcoder/ENV_Scratch_Setup/README.md

 If you feel super strongly about something or if you find a pain point I didn't document, *Please* open an issue.

 As to the subject matter itself, if you don't agree in my choice of software that's awesome!
-But really, I'm not saying I don't care about how much better ```INSERT RANDO SOFTWARE TITLE``` is.
-I'm just saying I've heard, it's cool.
-No need to track me down, shake me around and pontificate furiously whilst cycling through the virtues of ```INSERT RANDO SOFTWARE TITLE```....
+But really, I'm not saying I don't care about or appreciate how much better ```INSERT RANDO SOFTWARE TITLE``` is.
+I'm just saying I've heard... it's cool.

+No need to track me down, shake me around and pontificate furiously whilst cycling through the virtues of ```INSERT RANDO SOFTWARE TITLE```.

 ## Table of Contents:
 - [HomeBrew](#homebrew)